ruomengd/ruomengd.github.io/_pages/about.md

 - *2023*, Reviewer, Journal of Information Processing and Management

 # 🔦 Miscellaneous

-- Practiced synchronized swimming during my teens—our team earned 2nd place at the National Youth Competition.
+- Practiced synchronized swimming during teens—our team earned 2nd place at the National Youth Competition.
 Now I swim just for fun. 🏊‍♀️
 - Played the flute in orchestras throughout school and performed in benefit concerts. 🎶
 - Took up piano in 2022—progress is slow, but it’s all about the journey. 🎹
 - A big fan of novels and musicals, especially Les Misérables. 🎭